galiminus/referenced_malloc/README.md

 `RM_DEFAULT_HASH_SIZE` is the default size of the hash table, you can try to tweak it to see if you get better perfomance.

-Note that the `struct rm_state` is opaque, the underlying structure can change without constituting an API break.
+Note that the `struct rm_state` is opaque, the underlying structure can be changed without constituting an API break.
 However you can include `rm_state.h` to access its definition.

 #### Allocation and deallocation